E-junkie Shopping Cart and Digital Delivery

 6. “Oh, I’m sorry; that hair was impossibly long.
 I didn’t think is was connected.” (based on an actual conversation, but not one of mine)

-5. “What is your policy about smoking pot in ?”
+5. “What is your policy about smoking pot in the office?”

 4. “I have this crazy feeling we’ve met.
 Were you ever a little smellier and homeless?”